andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 -----------------------------

-My initial d=10 time clocked in at just under 10 minutes initially, but as early as next Wednesady we knew that a sub-5 second time was possible.
+My initial d=10 time clocked in at just under 10 minutes initially, but as early as next Wednesday we knew that a sub-5 second time was possible.
 So where was the gap?

 Well, I didn't really know what to do about the neighbor multiplicity problem.
 I